Very commonly, system-of-equations word problems involves mixtures or combinations of some sort. For instance:

 I could try to add the bushes and trees, to get 19 bushes and 6 trees, but this wouldn't get me anywhere, because I don't have subtotals for the bushes and trees.
-So I'll pick variables ("b" for the number of bushes and "t" for the number of trees) and set up a system of equations:
+So I'll pick variables:

 Multiplying the second row by –2, I get:

-This says that b = 23.
+Adding down the t-terms cancel out, leaving me with B = 23.
 Back-solving, I get that t = 47.
 Of course, the exercise didn't ask for the values of the two variables.
-Translating back into English, the solution is:
+Translating back into English, my solution is:

-You probably remember the "distance" problems where you had a boat going with and against the current or a plane going with and against the wind.
+You probably remember the "distance" word problems where you had a boat going with the current and then against the current, or a plane going with the wind (that is, having a tailwind) and then against the wind (that is, having a headwind).
 Once you learn how to solve systems of equations, you'll see more of these sorts of exercises.

-Returning to the exercise, I'll pick variables and set up a system.
-In this case, I'll use "p" for "the plane's speedometer reading (apparent speed)" and "w" for "the windspeed".
-When the plane is going "with" the wind (when it has a "tailwind"), the two speeds will add together; when the plane is going "against" the wind (when it has a "headwind"), the windspeed will be subtracted from the plane's speedometer reading (that is, from the engines' actual output).
+When the plane is going "with" the wind, the plane's powered speed and the windspeed will add together; when the plane is going "against" the wind, the windspeed will be subtracted from the plane's speedometer reading (that is, from the engines' actual output).

 with the jetstream: (p + w)(3) = 1800